qrvey/partner-portal/docs/get-started/glossary.md

 **Time Series** - A dataset with a date/time field.
 This provides the ability to view, analyze and compare results over time, such as by days, weeks, months or years.

-**Token** - A placeholder used inside formulas and workflows, eg it may correspond to a field or system variable.
+**Token** - A placeholder used inside formulas and workflows.
+For instance, it may correspond to a field or system variable.

-**Trend Analysis** - A chart of a _Time Series_ used to visually explore time related patterns and correlations.
+**Trend Analysis** - A chart of a Time Series used to visually explore time related patterns and correlations.

 **Trigger** - A workflow element used to initiate a process.